-These signs can include a number of subtle and obvious signals, from a tense expression or dilated pupils to growling, hissing, or a tucked tail to name a few.
+These signs can include several subtle and obvious signals, from a tense expression or dilated pupils to growling, hissing, or a tucked tail to name a few.

 We also discuss the pet's known stressors with the owner, which can include sounds, scents, discomfort, disease processes, and unfamiliar people.